MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

-Clustergrammer.js
+.. _clustergrammer_js:

+Clustergrammer-JS
 -----------------
-The front-end library Clustergrammer.js builds the interactive heatmap visualization in SVG using the visualization library D3.js.
-Clustergrammer is built using Webpack Module Developer.
+Clustergrammer-JS is the front-end JavaScript library that builds the interactive heatmap visualization in SVG using the visualization library `D3.js`_

 Dependencies
 ============